hammerspace-solutions/Terraform-AWS/README.md

 For production or security-conscious environments, allowing ingress traffic from the entire internet (`0.0.0.0/0`) is not recommended.
 This project defaults to a more secure model.
 Ingress traffic is only allowed from two sources:
 1. The CIDR block of the VPC itself, allowing all instances within the deployment to communicate with each other.
 2. Any additional CIDR blocks you specify in the `allowed_source_cidr_blocks` variable, which is ideal for corporate VPNs or management networks.

-### Option 1: Bastion Host (Recommended for Production)

-A Bastion Host (or "jump box") is a single, hardened EC2 instance that lives in a public subnet and is the only instance that accepts connections from the internet (or a corporate VPN).
-Users first SSH into the bastion host, and from there, they can "jump" to other instances in private subnets using their private IP addresses.

-This project supports this pattern through the `allowed_ssh_source_security_group_ids` variable in the `storage_servers` module (and can be added to others).
-You would:
-1. Create a security group for your bastion host.
-2. Pass the ID of that security group to the module.
-3. The module will then create an ingress rule allowing SSH traffic *only* from resources within that bastion host security group.

-### Option 2: AWS Systems Manager Session Manager (Most Secure)

-A more modern approach is to use AWS Systems Manager Session Manager.
-This service allows you to get a secure shell connection to your instances without opening **any** inbound ports (not even port 22).
-Access is controlled entirely through IAM policies, providing the highest level of security and auditability.
-This requires setting up the SSM Agent on your instances and configuring the appropriate IAM permissions.

 ---